DavidJeppsson/me-app-backend/README.md

 ### Create environment variable

-Create an environment variable called "JWT_SECRET", it should be a long string, but you can choose any string you want.
+Create an environment variable, it should be a long string, but you can choose any string you want.

 ```
 export JWT_SECRET='LongSecret1234509876CanBeAnythingButShouldB'